rezaAdinepour/thesis-template/README.md

 ## Changes
 In this repository, I changed the fonts compared to the original version, Because <code>XB Niloofar</code> fonts were running on my system with errors.
 I replaced them with <code>Yas</code> font.

-You can also check the repository below
+You can also check [this repository](https://github.com/rezaAdinepour/Bachelors-Thesis.git).
 ## Result
 ![image](2.png)